OncNGS

 OncNGS does not restrict to any particular NGS technology nor approach.
 It is however to be kept in consideration that oncNGS aims to be deployable at large in a sustainable way.
 A concise description of how the suppliers envisage such deployment within the Healthcare systems in the buyers’ countries will be requested.

 Question 16: Will the bids have to cover the complete workflows from pre-analytics through library preparation, gene panels, sequencing, bioinformatics to patient?
 Do we have to set up the consortium or, for example, if we are BioIT company, can we have the view of the wetlab part and proposed our solution?
-Will the tender contain several lots for different parts of the workflow or will each bidder (or bidding communities) have to cover the whole workflow?
-Will this kind of information be disclosed during the OMC phase?
+Will the tender contain several lots for different parts of the workflow or will each tenderer (or bidding communities) have to cover the whole workflow?

 Suppliers which cover only part of the oncNGS solution e.g. only the wetlab, and wish to bid for the oncNGS tender will need to complement their expertise to cover the full workflow envisaged by the oncNGS solution.
 (A partner match page has been opened on the oncNGS website where request for partners can be announced. oncNGS secretariat will manage the online noticing of the request.
 If a supplier wishes to utilize this facility, please inform the oncNGS secretariat by the contact form.)